sharpdarts/ml-image-transformations/flip.md

 </p>

 ### More Examples
-You can find more detailed examples here: https://sharpdarts.github.io/ml-image-transformations/examples.html
+You can find more detailed examples here: [Examples Page](https://sharpdarts.github.io/ml-image-transformations/examples.html)